 Coloring my rectangle roughly the same color as my tote, gave me a little visual of what my finished product would look like.

-In Design Space, if I sent this image to the Cricut right now, it would place my design and the rectangle on two separate mats.
+If I sent this image to the Cricut right now, it would place my design and the rectangle on two separate mats.
 It’s the way the program works, but there is a go-around.

 Simply select everything, and hit the “Attach” button.
-This is located near the lower right hand corner, near the contour button.
+This is located near the lower right-hand corner, near the contour button.